sci-hpc/scicluster/jobs/examples.rst

 OpenMP and MPI
 ==============

-You can download the examples given here to a file (e.g. run.sh) and start it with:
+You can copy and paste the examples given here to a file (e.g. run.sh) and start it with:

 .. code-block:: bash